LASER-UMASS/cs520-examples/simplestats/README.md

-# Basic Statistics
+# Simple Statistics

-Basic Statistics is a Java-based implementation for computing statistics on a set of numbers.
+Simple Statistics is a Java-based implementation for computing statistics on a set of numbers.
 This implementation is intended to be used in software engineering courses as a subject software system.

-Basic Statistics uses the Apache Ant build system. **Make sure that you have [Ant](https://ant.apache.org) installed.**
+Simple Statistics uses the Apache Ant build system. **Make sure that you have [Ant](https://ant.apache.org) installed.**

-#### How to build Basic Statistics and run its tests from the terminal:
+#### How to build Simple Statistics and run its tests from the terminal:

-1. Change into the Basic Statistics root directory, which contains the *build.xml* build file.
+1. Change into the Simple Statistics root directory, which contains the *build.xml* build file.

 2. Run `ant compile` to compile Basic Statistics.
 The compiled class files will be in the *bin* directory.

-3. Run `ant document` to generate javadoc for Basic Statistics.
+3. Run `ant document` to generate API documentation for Simple Statistics.
 The generated HTML files will be in the *jdoc* directory.

 4. Run `ant clean` whenever you want to clean up the project (i.e., delete all generated files).

-#### How to run Basic Statistics from the terminal:
+#### How to run Simple Statistics from the terminal:

-1. After building the project (i.e., running `ant compile`), run: `java -cp bin BasicStatsApp`.
+1. After building the project (i.e., running `ant compile`), run: `java -cp bin SimpleStatsApp`.
 The application's GUI will show up.

 #### Program features:
 * Displays a set of entered numbers.